 The February gemstone is also rife with meaning.
 In the past, Tibetan Buddhist monks considered it holy and carved prayer beads from it and English royalty reserved it for themselves due to its sacred properties.
 And amethyst became the February birthstone thanks to the legendary St. Valentine, who donned an amethyst ring as he performed illicit marriages; this eventually led to the modern-day practice of gifting amethyst jewelry on Valentine’s Day.
 Modern-day lore claims that it is a powerful protective stone with cognitive and emotional stimulating properties.

 Deck your digits with a purple ring or two (or three), so you can punctuate every gesture with lavender.
 Choose a small stone for everyday wearing and stacking, or pump up the purple and go crazy with an oversized amethyst cocktail ring.

 Frame your face with two delicate purple gemstones.
 Amethyst earrings look particularly lovely on wearers with blue and brown eyes.
 And of course, they’re absolutely plum-colored stunning on those with violet-colored irises!

 If you’re a February baby, or you’re looking for the perfect February gift, you are in luck!
 Amethyst is strong, affordable, and complements every complexion.
 Take your pick of any of the amethyst fan favorites listed above.

 If you’re looking for an affordable alternative to a traditional diamond, you’ve come to the right place.
 We’re explaining the pros and cons of real diamonds and diamond simulants, so you can choose the right stone for you.

-Note: At James Allen, we sell only U.S. Federal Trade Commission-certified true diamonds, which includes both lab-created diamonds and earth-created diamonds.
+Note: At James Allen, we sell only U.S. Federal Trade Commission-certified true diamonds, which include both lab created diamonds and earth created diamonds.